N-Wouda/Slides/README.md

 ```
 reveal-md <path to .md file> -w
 ```
-from the project root.
+from the project root **in the `src` branch**.
 All presentations are under `slides/`, each in their own directory.
-This particular command watches the file, and opens the web browser to the presentation.
+This particular command watches the file, and opens the web browser to the presentation that updates as the markdown file is updated.

 # Deploying

 Made simple using the `prepare_deploy.sh` script in the repository root.
-Make sure to also pass a commit message!

 After preparing to deploy, the `src` and `gh-pages` branches still need to be pushed.
-That's up to you.
+That's up to you - I'm not a fan of autocommit modes.